KGConf/open-kg-curriculum/curriculum/modules/Properties/Properties.md

     <img width="40%" src="images/Directionality_arrows.png">
 </p>

+In natural language, you can switch the order of the subject and object, but the verb must switch, for example, from active to passive voice.
+The speaker _presents_ the session: The session _is presented by_ the speaker.

-Note, you *can* invert (switch around) the subject and the object if you rename the property: e.g., a workshop *is a subevent of* the conference.
+Similarly, you *can* invert (switch around) the subject and the object if you rename the property: e.g., a workshop *is a subevent of* the conference.
 Then, in OWL, you can express the new property `isSubEventOf` as `owl:inverseOf` the initial property.
-If you reversed the direction of the arrow, the triples would say:
 ```
 kgc:Conference kgc:hasSubEvent kgc:Session
 kgc:Session kgc:isSubEventOf kgc:Conference
 kgc:isSubEventOf owl:inverseOf kgc:hasSubEvent
 ```
+If you reversed the direction of the arrow, the triples would say:

 <p align="center" width="100%">
     <img width="40%" src="images/Inverse_directionality_arrows.png">
 </p>

-In natural language, subject and objects can be switched around, but it requires transformation, e.g., an active verb becomes a passive verb.
-The speaker presents the session. but the Vaishali Raghvani presents A Global Knowledge Graph of People, Skills, and Companies.
 This module will discuss other ways to give properties meaning by relating them to other properties in another section.

 ### What other terms are used for properties?  ###
 There are many different contributors to the knowledge graph community.
 Properties are sometimes called *edges* (a term borrowed from solid geometry) or *arcs* (drawn from knowledge graph theory).
 Properties are similar to the *labeled link lines* of concept maps and *associations* used in creating topic maps.
 Properties are conceptually related to *relations* (knowledge graph embedding), *roles*, and *associations* (description logics).